Liam Farrell: Career

 Farrell played from the substitutes' bench in the 2011 Challenge Cup Final victory over Leeds at Wembley Stadium.

 Farrell played in the 2013 Challenge Cup Final victory over Hull F.C. at Wembley Stadium, and also played in the 2013 Super League Grand Final victory over Warrington at Old Trafford.

 He played in the 2014 Super League Grand Final defeat by St. Helens at Old Trafford.

 Farrell played in the 2015 Super League Grand Final defeat by Leeds at Old Trafford.

 Farrell missed four months of the 2016 season due to a rib injury, but returned to play in the 2016 Super League Grand Final victory over the Warrington club at Old Trafford, and was awarded the Harry Sunderland Trophy for his man-of-the-match performance.

 Farrell played in the 2017 Challenge Cup Final defeat by Hull F.C. at Wembley Stadium.

 Farrell played in the 2018 Super League Grand Final victory over Warrington at Old Trafford.

 He played in the 2019 World Club Challenge defeat against Sydney Roosters, but suffered a pectoral injury, which kept him out of action for four months.

-Farrell played in the 2020 Super League Grand Final which Wigan lost 8-4 against St Helens.
+Farrell played in the 2020 Super League Grand Final which Wigan lost 8–4 against St Helens.

 On 28 May 2022, Farrell played for Wigan in their 2022 Challenge Cup Final win over Huddersfield.
 Two weeks later, he extended his contract with the club until the end of 2025.
 In December 2022, he was named the club's captain following the retirement of Thomas Leuluai.

 In round 13 of the 2023 Super League season, Farrell scored a hat-trick in Wigan's 26-22 golden point extra-time victory over Hull Kingston Rovers.
 On 14 October 2023, Farrell played in Wigan's 2023 Super League Grand Final victory over the Catalans Dragons.

 On 24 February 2024, Farrell played in Wigan's 2024 World Club Challenge final victory over Penrith.

 On 8 June 2024, Farrell played in Wigan's 2024 Challenge Cup final victory over Warrington.

 On 12 October 2024, Farrell played in Wigan's 9-2 2024 Super League grand final victory over Hull Kingston Rovers.

-On 9 October 2025, Farrell played in Wigan's 24-6 2025 Super League Grand Final loss against Hull Kingston Rovers.
+On 24 January 2025, Farrell renewed his contract until the end of the 2027 season.
+In July 2025, he made his 400th appearance for Wigan, becoming the 12th player in the club's history to do so.
+On 9 October 2025, Farrell played in Wigan's 6–24 loss in the 2025 Super League Grand Final against Hull Kingston Rovers.

+On 30 May 2026, Farrell played in Wigan's 2026 Challenge Cup final victory against Hull Kingston Rovers.

+In September, Farrell announced he would be retiring at the end of the 2026 season.